MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Resolution 1**:

-Validate that the domain controller computer has been granted permissions to retrieve the password of the gMSA account.
+Validate that the computer running the sensor has been granted permissions to retrieve the password of the gMSA account.
+For more information, see [Granting the permissions to retrieve the gMSA account's password](directory-service-accounts.md#granting-the-permissions-to-retrieve-the-gmsa-accounts-password).

 ### Cause 2